maciejgz/rac/README.md

 ```

 #### Integration tests

-Run integration tests with the following command in the root repository directory:
+Run integration tests with Docker running and Testcontainers and the following command in the root repository directory:

 ```shell
 .\gradle.bat integrationTest
 ```

 #### Contract tests

 Run contract tests with the following command in the root repository directory:

 ```shell